Shinjan-saha/IOT-4thSem/Day-1_04-02-2024/README.md

 <br>

-# Working of the Diagram
+# Working of the Project

 <img src='./img/working.png'>